espruino/EspruinoDocs/info/Gadgetbridge.md

 ```

 If there are any errors shown you'll be able to see them and use them to debug what is happening.

+### Remote Debugging

+You can also connect the Web IDE to Bangle.js *through your phone running Gadgetbridge*.

+From Gadgetbridge, start the App Loader, then go to `More...` and click `Web IDE Remote`.

+You'll see a UUID shown - copy this and 'share' it with yourself, so you can then go to
+https://www.espruino.com/ide/ on your desktop, go to `Settings`, `Communications`, and paste it into the
+box for `Remote Connection Bridge Peer ID`.

+Refresh the Web IDE page and (as long as the App Loader stays open in Gadgetbridge after `Web IDE Remote` has been pressed)
+you'll be able to connect via the Web IDE and see what Bangle.js is responding with as notifications/etc arrive.

 Building Gadgetbridge